 Note: MMTTC will appoint a consultant to visit the adult learner at their practicum site as indicated on the Practicum Site Agreement and in the Adult Learner Handbook.
 Written requirements include:

-Louise received her Early Childhood and Elementary I certification from MMTTC.
-She has been Director of two Montessori schools and along with her husband, Michael, has directed MMTTC since 1989.
+Louise received her AMS Early Childhood and Elementary I certification at MMTTC.
+She has been Director of two Montessori schools and, along with her husband, Michael, has directed MMTTC since 1989.
 Louise is the Director of Education for MMTTC and she teaches Montessori philosophy.

-Neela is an experienced Early Childhood, Elementary I and Elementary II teacher.
-She is currently teaching at Country Meadows Montessori School in Gurnee, Illinois.
-Neela is the Early Childhood Practical Life instructor for MMTTC.
+Pamela is an experienced AMS certified Early Childhood, Elementary I and Elementary II teacher and administrator.
+Pamela received her Early Childhood and Elementary I and II certification at MMTTC.
+She is currently a Montessori consultant and lecturer and is the Early Childhood Child Development and Cultural Subjects instructor for MMTTC.